12.8 cm Pak 44: Performance

 The gun was fed with two-piece ammunition, the projectile and cartridge making up separate pieces.
 Due to this, the gun could be fired using three different sized propellant charges; a light, medium and heavy charge.
 The light and medium charges were normally used when the gun was fulfilling the role of an artillery piece, where they would launch the c.
 28 kg projectiles to a muzzle velocity of 845 m/s and 880 m/s respectively.
 The heavy charge was used when the gun was fulfilling its intended role as an anti-tank gun, where it fired a 28.3 kg APCBC-HE projectile (PzGr.43) at a muzzle velocity of 950 m/s.
 With the heavy charge, and using the PzGr.43 projectile, the Pak 44 was capable of penetrating 312 mm of 30 degree sloped armor at 500 metres, 230 mm of 30 degree sloped armour at 1000 metres, 200 mm at 2000 m, and 173 mm at 3000 m range.

-The 12.8 cm Pak 44 ended up becoming the standard main armament for the Jagdtiger heavy tank destroyer and a tank gun variant was the planned main armament for many future super-heavy tank designs in development during the last months of World War II, including the fully turreted Panzerkampfwagen Maus and E-100, as the 12,8 cm KwK 44 L/55 main gun.
+The 12.8 cm Pak 44 ended up becoming the standard main armament for the Jagdtiger heavy jagdpanzer (tank destroyer) and a tank gun variant was the planned main armament for many future super-heavy tank designs in development during the last months of World War II, including the fully turreted Panzerkampfwagen Maus and E-100, as the 12,8 cm KwK 44 L/55 main gun.